James Hicks is in demand as both an educator and performer.

-Hicks is also a strong advocate for the tuba, serving on the Board of Directors for the International Tuba and Euphonium Association from 2015-2017.
-He has presented topics at the International Tuba and Euphonium Conference, served as a panel judge for the Leonard Falcone International Tuba and Euphonium Festival, and has written articles for the International Tuba Journal.
+He is also a strong advocate for the tuba, serving on the Board of Directors for the International Tuba and Euphonium Association from 2015-2017.
+He has presented lectures at the International Tuba and Euphonium Conference, adjudicated the Leonard Falcone International Tuba and Euphonium Festival, and written articles for the International Tuba Journal.